Trauma-focused Cognitive Behaviour Therapy (TF-CBT)

 Traumatic events are shocking and emotionally overwhelming.
-People directly involved in traumatic events as well as witnesses, friends and relatives of those involved can be affected by trauma.
+People directly involved as well as witnesses, friends and relatives can all be traumatised accordingly.

-After any major accident, it is normal for children and parents to experience a number of stress reactions that may continue for a significant period.
-After a loss, it is also normal for grieving and mourning to be uneven, more intensely felt, and extended over time.
-In all accidents, the experience of safety, security and predictability in the world is challenged, and a sense of uncertainty becomes a part of life.
+After any major incident, it’s normal for children and parents to experience a number of stress reactions that may continue for a significant period.
+After a bereavement, it’s also normal for grieving to be uneven and be more intensely felt and extended over time.
+As in all incidents, the feelings of safety, security and predictability are challenged and a sense of uncertainty becomes a part of life.

 Traumatic brain injuries often occur as a result of a momentous event such as an accident or near-death experience and they can have emotional and behavioural impact on the child and family.
 These can include symptoms of anxiety and arousal, avoidance, and relating to the incident, which may interfere with recovery and adjustment.